ZYChimne/How-I-Prepare-IELTS/IELTS Speaking.md

 * It represents my best wishes and love to my friends when I send cards to them.
 #### Disadvantages
 * Cards may get lost during the delivery.
-* Everyone can see the content of the card, which makes me feel exposed and embarassed.
+* Everyone can see the content of the card, which makes me feel exposed and embarrassed.
 * It wastes a lot of trees to make the cards.
 ### Cellphone
 #### Advantages